KPCOFGS/PyPI_Markdown_Link_Check/README.md

-# PyPI_Markdown_Link_Check
+# PyPI_Relative_Path_Check

 ## Overview
-The PyPI Markdown Link Check is a Python script designed to help users check the validity of markdown links found on the Python Package Index (PyPI) website (`pypi.org`) from GitHub.
-It fetches the specified PyPI webpage and checks if some markdown links are invalid.
+The PyPI_Relative_Path_Check is a Python script designed to help users to validate if the relative paths found on a PyPI project has issues.
+It fetches the specified PyPI relative paths and checks if they are valid.

 ## Dependencies
 The script requires the following dependencies: